Overview

 Clicking a member opens their individual profile with:

-- Personal metric cards (PI, Velocity, Business Value, Consistency, Cycle Time)
+- Personal metric cards (PI, Velocity, Impact, Consistency, Cycle Time)

 - Forecast Contribution percentage

-- Automated member insights (e.g., "High Business Value Contributor", "Reliable Contributor", "Delivery Streak")
+- Automated member insights (e.g., "High Impact Contributor", "Reliable Contributor", "Delivery Streak")

 - Planning Signals comparing their patterns to the team